vivekmathema/GCxGC-CRISP/README.md

 After unzipping, goto "CRISP_root" folder and run by double clicking "run-crisp-gpu.bat" , the CRISP GUI interface sould appear and you are ready to go.
 Please manually go to each folder (expect for python_env) to see instruction in the Readme.txt folder for downloading additional pre-trained models or Datasets.

-## Running CRISP using Command line interface
+## Running CRISP using Command Line Interface
-Current version of CRISP supports using configuration file to run Tran/inference/synthesis batch operation in CRISP.
+Current version of CRISP supports using configuration file to run Train/Synthesis/Inference batch operation in CRISP.
 In order to run batch operation, goto windows console and change working directly to CRISP_root> Then, use run_console.bat from the command line in console.

 ```
 Command line help : (console) CRISP_root > run_console.bat crisp.py --help